 Other than during the School day, students are required to carry their mobile phones when leaving Walker House.
-Parents are required to provide their child with a phone if they do not have one.
-Students require a phone for day leave.
+Parents are encouraged to provide their child with a phone, if the student does not have a phone, they will need to be accompanied by someone who does when they leave the boarding house.